mgharvey/mgharvey.github.io/index.md

   feature: tapajos.jpg
 ---

 Welcome to the website for the Harvey Lab at the University of Texas at El Paso.
-We study birds with a focus on genomics and evolution.
+We study birds with a focus on diversity, genomics, and evolution.
 <br><br>
 Principal Investigator:
 <br>